Become a JYI Staff Member

 Currently Available Positions

-We are currently evaluating applications for one or more Executive positions.
+We are currently evaluating applications for:

 The EIC is responsible for overseeing the editorial side of the executive board including the Research Department, Science Career Center, News and Features Department, and the Editing Department.
 The EIC also works closely with the CEO to create community and direction within the executive board as a whole while maintaining a direct line of communication with the board of directors.
 In doing so, the EIC creates a “vision” for the journal and ensures that all actions taken by the journal are within it’s best interests.